hasbiasshidiq/Simple-Online-Store/README-demo.md

-# HOW TO USE
+# HOW TO RUN
-Clone the repository
+Clone this repository
 ```
 $ git clone https://github.com/hasbiasshidiq/Simple-Online-Store
 ```